-As I’ve mentioned, I’ve always been interested in Amazon.
-When I first started looking for stay-at-home mom jobs, selling on Amazon through the FBA (Fulfilled by Amazon) program was at the top of my list.
+I’ve always been interested in selling on Amazon.
+When I first started looking for stay-at-home mom jobs, selling on Amazon through the Fulfilled by Amazon (FBA) program was at the top of my list.
 I had read stories of moms like myself making a good income selling on Amazon and even quitting their jobs to become full-time sellers.
-Jessica Larrew from The Selling Family, for example, made $100,000 in profit in her first year selling on Amazon full-time!
+My friend, Jessica Larrew, over at The Selling Family, for example, made $100,000 in profit in her first year selling on Amazon full-time!

-I knew I had to learn more about how to sell on Amazon for beginners!
+I knew I had to learn more about it!
 After all, Amazon has more than 105 million members in its Prime loyalty program, according to Consumer Intelligence Research.

 That said, I believe that Amazon is the platform to be for an e-commerce business.

 There are a couple of ways to sell on Amazon, but one of the easier ways is through retail arbitrage, which is when you buy products from stores and sell them on Amazon for a profit.
 Jessica is an expert in retail arbitrage and she has helped a lot of people over the years start their own profitable Amazon business!

 So, I reached out to Jessica and asked if she could share her story with us and give us insights into how to sell on Amazon for beginners.
 Thankfully, she was happy to answer my questions!

 If you are interested in private labeling, which is selling your own product with your brand on it, then check out this 5-step guide for free.
 Private labeling is a different business model and a bit more advanced than retail arbitrage.
 Check out the free guide to learn more about finding products that sell with almost zero competition.

 Q: Please give us a little background on yourself and what your life was like before you started selling on Amazon FBA.